nclient/NClient/README.md

 Weather todaysWeather = await weatherFacade.GetAsync(city: "Chelyabinsk", date: DateTime.Today);
 ```

+Do you like it?
+Give us a star! ⭐

 #### Advantages of NClient:
 - **Integration with ASP.NET:** clients are available for all controllers out of the box.
-- **Asynchronous requests:** asynchronous and synchronous requests are supported.
 - **Resilience:** resilience is provided by different strategies.
 There is Polly support.
 - **Serialization selection:** various serializers are avaliable for use: System.Text.Json, Newtonsoft JSON, System.XML, MessagePack, Protobuf, your own.
-- **Response validation:** preset or custom validation of responses can be set.
+- **Auto validation of responses:** preset or custom validation of responses can be set.
 - **Auto mapping of responses:** native or your own models can be returned from the client instead of responses or DTO.
 - **Extension using handlers:** handlers allow to add custom logic to the client parts
 - **Extension using providers:** the client functionality can be extended with native or your own providers.